Crochet tools for beginners

 Even if you're making the most basic of shapes, you'll have two yarn ends left over that you'll need to sew into your work – your starting end and your finishing end.

-A yarn needle is different to a sewing needle, in that it's bigger and has a big enough eye for you to get your yarn through.
-There's a few different types of needles available, from metal to plastic, and even ones with loops which make attaching your yarn a bit easier.
+A yarn needle is different from a sewing needle, in that it's bigger and has a big enough eye for you to get your yarn through.
+There's a few different types of needles available, from metal to plastic, and even ones with loops that make attaching your yarn a bit easier.

 A Tape Measure or Large Ruler